MagnumOpuses/af-connect-project/jobtechdev.md

 * Client(s): Generally businesses that handles CV-data within the job market (not employers).
 E.g. Job sites, Talent Tracking Systems, Research agencies etc.

 ## Product description:
-An intermediate layer between systems in the labor market where the individual is given the opportunity to handle approval of what information is to be shared and to whom.
+Creates the possibility to import cv-data stored with in  the Swedish Public Employment Service (Arbetsförmedlingen) to other systems in the labor market with individual consent to what information is to be shared and to whom.

 ## Product features:
 * Export of CV-data from Swedish Public Employment Service (AF);